RabbitHoleEscapeR1/r1_escape/README.md

 ### Windows
 1. Open an admin PowerShell
 2. Run `Set-ExecutionPolicy unrestricted`
+3. Search for "Manage app execution aliases", scroll down till you see 2 entries called "App Installer" - python/python3.exe, disable these.
-3. Either clone this repository or download it as ZIP
+4. Either clone this repository or download it as ZIP
-4. Extract it, and in the directory you should see a bunch of files including `r1.ps1`
+5. Extract it, and in the directory you should see a bunch of files including `r1.ps1`
-5. Download and place the system.img file from here.
+6. Download and place the system.img file from here.
-6. Right click in the directory and click "Open in Terminal"
+7. Right click in the directory and click "Open in Terminal"
-7. Run `.\r1.ps1`
+8. Run `.\r1.ps1`
-8. You may be asked to turn off and plug in your device, the script _should_ take care of the rest.
+9. You may be asked to turn off and plug in your device multiple times, the script _should_ take care of the rest.

 ### Linux
 1. Either clone this repository or download it as ZIP